kartweb/nl2sparql-thesis/README.md

 Clinical data were provided by the Institute of Data Science (IDS), Maastricht University, under the Code of Conduct for Reuse of Clinical Data for Research Purposes.
 IDS data are pseudonymized and handled in compliance with applicable privacy regulations.

+## CMEO ontology
+The CMEO ontology used to construct the metadata knowledge graphs is available at: https://github.com/komi786/cmeo/tree/v1.0.1